theoromeo/NextPage-Client/readme.md

 To run the examples, you’ll need to set up a local hostname in your `vite.config.js`.
 Luckily, the configuration is already included in the project setup.

-However, you must also configure a virtual local hostname on your device.
+However, you must also configure a virtual local hostname as `localhost.local` on your device.
-This is required because NextPage-Parser validates URLs before fetching content and does not accept IP-based addresses as valid sources.
+This is required because NextPage validates URLs before fetching content and does not accept IP-based addresses as valid sources.

 For guidance on setting up a hostname on your device: